Print

 has already stated in Refah Partisi (The Welfare

 Party) and others v.
-Turkey that “the institution of
+Turkey that the institution of Sharia

-Sharia law and a theocratic regime were incompatible with the requirements
+law and a theocratic regime are incompatible with the requirements

-of a democratic society”.
-The Assembly fully agrees that Sharia
+of a democratic society.
+The Assembly fully agrees that Sharia rules

-law rules on, for example, divorce and inheritance proceedings are
+on, for example, divorce and inheritance proceedings are clearly

-clearly incompatible with the Convention, in particular its Article
+incompatible with the Convention, in particular its Article 14, which

-14, which prohibits discrimination on grounds such as sex or religion,
+prohibits discrimination on grounds such as sex or religion, and

-which establishes equality between marital partners.
-Sharia law
+establishes equality between marital partners.
+Sharia law is also

-is also in contradiction with other provisions of the Convention
+in contradiction with other provisions of the Convention and its

-and its additional protocols, including Article 2 (right to life),
+additional protocols, including Article 2 (right to life), Article 3

-Article 3 (prohibition of torture or inhuman or degrading treatment),
+(prohibition of torture or inhuman or degrading treatment), Article

-Article 6 (right to a fair trial), Article 8 (right to respect for
+6 (right to a fair trial), Article 8 (right to respect for private

-private and family life), Article 9 (freedom of religion), Article
+and family life), Article 9 (freedom of thought, conscience and

 7. In this context, the Assembly regrets that despite the recommendation